Sparse Attention as Compact Kernel Regression

 \subsection{Language Modeling}

 \paragraph{Setup.} We replicate Memory Mosaics \citep{zhang2025memory} with our proposed kernel-based sparse attention mechanisms and conduct language modeling experiments on small, self-contained narratives written in simple English, designed to be comprehensible to a young child.
-Specifically, we follow the methodology of \citet{li2024tinystories} and \citet{zhang2025memory}, and evaluate on BabiStories.
+Specifically, we follow the methodology of \cite{li2024tinystories} and \cite{zhang2025memory}, and evaluate on BabiStories.
 To study the effect of different attention mechanisms, we replace the standard softmax attention used in Memory Mosaics \citep{zhang2025memory} with the family of kernel-based methods described in \S\ref{sec:sparse_attention}.
-Namely, we consider Gaussian (softmax) attention and compact rectified polynomial kernels: Epanechnikov ($r{=}1$) via normalized ReLU, sparsemax, and ReLUmax ($b{=}1$), and higher-order biweight ($r{=}2$) and triweight ($r{=}3$), which correspond to $\alpha$-entmax with $\alpha{=}1.5$ and $\alpha{=}\tfrac{4}{3}$, respectively.
+Namely, we consider Gaussian (softmax) attention and compact rectified polynomial kernels: Epanechnikov ($r{=}1$) via normalized ReLU, sparsemax, and 1-, 2-, and 3-ReLUmax ($b{=}1$), and higher-order biweight ($r{=}2$) and triweight ($r{=}3$), which correspond to $\alpha$-entmax with $\alpha{=}1.5$ and $\alpha{=}\tfrac{4}{3}$, respectively.
 In addition to $r$-order rectified polynomial kernels, we evaluate discrete uniform and Gaussian kNN attention.
-Further experimental details can be found in \S\ref{subsec:app_lm}.
+Experimental details can be found in \S\ref{subsec:app_lm}.
 For 2-ReLUmax and 8 layers, a slightly lower learning rate was required due to training instabilities.